 Managers have an important role to play, too.
 A TINYpulse report found that 93% of employees surveyed believe trust in their direct supervisor was the most important factor in workplace satisfaction.
 In other words, your team members need to get to know you, too.

 It’s a leader’s most important responsibility to build trust on a team.
-Without trust, a team can’t collaborate and can’t achieve their goals.
+Without trust, a team can’t collaborate and can’t achieve its goals.

-So let's prioritize trust and what makes a productive team-building activity.
-In this piece, I'm going to share with you some of my favorite team-building questions and examples from Range, why I like them as a leader, and how these items helped me learn something new about my workplace team/teammates.
-But before I do that I want to first make sure we're both on the same page about why team-build questions, or ice breaker questions are so important.
+So let's prioritize trust and learn about what makes a productive team-building activity.
+In this piece, I'm going to share with you some of my favorite team-building questions and examples from Range, why I like them as a leader, and how these questions helped me learn something new about my teammates.
+But before I do that I want to first make sure we're both on the same page about why team-building questions — or icebreaker questions as they are often called — are so important.

 Making time to grow together as a team

-Team-building activities like bringing your team together to make wood-fired pizza or complete a ropes course is a great way to jumpstart or restart the team-building of a company, but these activities alone are not how a foundation of trust will be established.
-Believe it or not, icebreakers those sometimes awkward questions you remember answering during conference breakout sessions, orientations, and onboardings can help you and your team make great strides in establishing the connections that underlie great teams.
+Team-building activities like bringing your team together to make wood-fired pizza or complete a ropes course are great ways to jumpstart or restart the team-building of a company, but these activities alone are not how a foundation of trust will be established.
+Believe it or not, icebreakers (those sometimes awkward questions you remember answering during conference breakout sessions, orientations, and onboardings) can help you and your team make great strides in establishing the sense of belonging that underlies all great teams.

 But we’ve known about the team-building power of icebreaker questions for some time.
 We've found the daily team-building questions built into Range are just about everyone’s favorite part about checking in and sharing an update each day.

 Over time, these answers begin to paint a more complete picture of the unique individuals around us.
 And only by better understanding the people we work with can we hope to function as healthy, high-performing teams.